A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Applications

-In this section, we illustrate the theoretical result by an application to the logistic distribution $f(\cdot)$.
+We consider the binary weight for each edge, i.e., $a_{ij}\in \{0, 1\}$.
 Following \cite{Graham2017}, we assume that all dyads $(a_{ij}, a_{ji})$'s are independent.
 Under this assumption, the maximum likelihood equations are identical to the moment equations in \eqref{eq:moment}.
-Thus, we relax the assumption that restricts the MLE to a compact set made by \cite{Graham2017}.
-The probit model with dyad dependent structures is given in an independent work [\cite{yan2018}] since verifying these conditions appears to complex.
+The aim of this application is to relax the assumption that the MLE is restricted into a compact set made by \cite{Graham2017}.
 The model is

 The moment equations are